 Abstract

-Objective Are researchers submitting papers and reviews to BMJ journals out-of-hours, and has this changed over time?
+Objective Are researchers submitting manuscripts and peer reviews to BMJ journals out-of-hours, and has this changed over time?

-Design An observational study of submitted research papers and peer reviews between 2012 and 2018 where an author’s address could be geocoded.
+Design An observational study of research manuscripts and peer reviews submitted between 2012 and 2019 where an author’s address could be geocoded.

 Setting The online BMJ submission systems for two large general medical journals

-Main outcome measures Out-of-hours submissions or reviews on weekends, early mornings / late nights, or national holidays.
+Main outcome measures Manuscript and peer reviews on weekends, national holidays, and by hour of day (to determine early mornings and late nights).

-Methods Logistic regression to estimate the probability of out-of-hours submissions and reviews.
-The regression model had a linear trend over time with a country-specific intercept, and country-specific trend over time if this improved model fit.
+Methods Logistic regression to estimate the probability of manuscript and peer review submissions on weekends or holidays using a linear trend over time with a country-specific intercept, and country-specific trend over time if this improved model fit.
+The hour of day analysis modelled an overall pattern over the 24-hour clock with smooth differences from the overall pattern for each country.

-Results The analyses included over 50,000 submissions and 73,000 reviews.
-There was little change over time in the average probability of submissions or reviews out-of-hours.
-The levels of out-of-hours work were high, with average probabilities of over 1-in-7 for work on the weekends and over 1-in-3 for early mornings and late nights.
-There were clear and consistent differences between countries with Chinese researchers most often working weekends and late nights, whilst Scandinavian countries were amongst the most likely to submit during standard working hours.
+Results The analyses included over 49,000 submissions and 76,000 peer reviews.
+There was little change over time in the average probability of submissions or peer reviews on weekends or holidays.
+The levels of out-of-hours work were high, with average probabilities of over 0.14 to 0.18 for work on the weekends and 0.08 to 0.12 on holidays compared with days in the same week.
+There were clear and consistent differences between countries with Chinese researchers most often working weekends and at midnight, whilst Scandinavian countries were amongst the most likely to submit during the week and the middle of the day.

-Conclusion The great differences between countries that are persistent over time show that a “culture of overwork” is a literal thing, not just a figure of speech.
+Conclusion The differences between countries that are persistent over time show that a “culture of overwork” is a literal thing, not just a figure of speech.

 Introduction